Trsvsr/MetalHUDEnabler/README.md

 ``./MetalHUDEnabler /Applications/CrossOver.app disable`` would revert the changes made to the CrossOver application and disable the Metal HUD.

 # Anything else?

-Sorta.
-This is a hacky way of achieving this and I'm sure there is some better method out there.

-**May or may not work with App Store apps** (tried with Resident Evil Village, app wouldn't open.
-YMMV.)

-If you are going to try this with an App Store app, you may need to run with ``sudo``.

-**If any of the apps you're using with MetalHUDEnabler need to be updated, make sure you use MetalHUDEnabler to disable the performance HUD first before you actually update them.**

-I am not responsible for any damages.
+This should work with any Metal-enabled application as of the latest code changes.
+Please let me know of any issues.

+That being said, I am not responsible for any damages and you are running this application at your own risk (although I don't see much of a possibility for things to go wrong here).
+Have fun.